 Bamboo House – Serves international food, until 6 pm.
 Thai curry and Israeli falafel are popular dishes here.
-Also for sale are sandwiches, crepes, deserts, and coffee.
+Also for sale are sandwiches, crepes, desserts, and coffee.

 Desert Nights – Tasty meals until late at night, cheap breakfasts.
 Free WIFI for customers!

-Mayo – An excellent option for typical Peruvian food, such as Ceviche and Lomo Saltado.
+El Cordon y la Rosa – An excellent option for popular Peruvian food, such as Ceviche and Lomo Saltado.